Amber McReynolds

-Amber Faye McReynolds (born 1979) is an American election administration expert who is a member of the Board of Governors of the United States Postal Service.
-McReynolds is the chief executive of the National Vote at Home Institute, which supports the expansion of postal voting in the United States.
+Amber Faye McReynolds (born 1979) is an American politician serving since 2024 as chair of the Board of Governors of the United States Postal Service.
+McReynolds is a member of the National Council on Election Integrity, the National Task Force on Election Crises, and the Board of Directors for Represent Women.

 Education

 McReynolds is from Kewanee, Illinois.
 Her father was a defense attorney and judge.
 She earned a Bachelor of Science degree from the University of Illinois at Urbana–Champaign and a Master of Science from the London School of Economics.